Are you planning to go hiking in Canyonlands National Park? Here are our picks for the best trails in Island in the Sky, Needles, and Maze districts!

 If you want to visit both, it will take you approximately 1 to 1.5 hours.
 Make sure to wear a hat and bring water, because there’s no shade and it can get really hot.

 The hike starts very relaxed on a flat desert floor.
 The closer you get to the viewpoints, the more you have to climb.
-But it never gets extremely steep.
+But it never gets overly steep.

 Once you reach the viewpoints (the second one has a better view than the first one), you will be rewarded of an amazing view of the crater.